-If you’re concerned about what age should a child get a cellphone (let alone a smartphone), here’s what the research has to say.
+If you’re concerned about what age a child should get a cellphone or smartphone, here’s what the research has to say.

 How common are smartphones?

-A majority of Americans (96%) own a cellphone, but where mobile devices have seen the most growth is in the rise of smartphones, according to Pew Research Center data.
-Smartphone ownership has grown from 35% of Americans in 2011 to 81% in 2019.
+As of 2018, the majority of Americans (96%) own a cellphone, according to Pew Research Center data.
+But where mobile devices have seen the most growth is in the rise of smartphones.

 The American Academy of Pediatrics Theory